Edmonton Sun

 The Edmonton Sun is a daily newspaper and news website published in Edmonton, Alberta, Canada.
 It is owned by Postmedia following its 2015 acquisition of Sun Media from Quebecor.

 It began publishing Sunday April 2, 1978 and shares many characteristics with Sun Media's other tabloids, including an emphasis on local news stories, its conservative editorial stance, extensive sports coverage, and a daily Sunshine Girl.

-Once each year, the Edmonton Sun prints a special swimsuit edition.
-Around Christmas time, they print a holiday lingerie edition.
+In 2014, Postmedia Network, the owner of the Edmonton Journal, purchased several newspapers and websites from Quebecor.
+This made it that both the Edmonton Sun and its main competitor, the Edmonton Journal were both owned by Postmedia.
+In 2016 it was announced that the Journal and Sun's newsrooms and operations would be merged while both newspapers would continue to be published.
+This also led to the cuts of many staff between the two papers.